35percent/11tystarter/src/posts/lendlease-row-back-on-elephant-park-health-hub-commitments.md

 ##### .....what's the future for Walworth GP surgeries?

 Also, the future of the two local GP surgeries at Manor Place and Princess St must be also be taken into account.
-If they are replaced by a health hub, as the Memorandum of Understanding implies, we must avoid any possibility of losing the health hub at the end of an unsatisfactorily short lease.
+If they are replaced by a health hub, as the Memorandum of Understanding implies, we must avoid any possibility of losing the hub and GP facilities at the end of an unsatisfactorily short lease.

 Finally, it appears that Southwark Council is again bending to Lendlease’s will; they allowed Lendlease to squeeze more homes into a smaller space on Elephant Park and then agreed in principle to an office block on H1, only rejecting it on size grounds.
 This all adds up to the lesson that developers always put their own interests first, a lesson Southwark should have learned by now.